KaziFabihaLiya/KaziFabihaLiya/README.md

 ![Certifications](https://img.shields.io/badge/Certified-2025-brightgreen?style=for-the-badge)

 ## 🐱 Fun Facts About Me
-Life's too short not to sprinkle in some joy—here's a peek into my world:
+Life's too short not to sprinkle in some joy here's a peek into my world:
 - Home to **7 fluffy cats** who rule my heart (and keyboard) 🐾
-- Obsessed with collecting **rare houseplants**—my green oasis grows weekly! 🌿
+- Obsessed with collecting **rare houseplants** my green oasis grows weekly! 🌿
-- Binge-watcher of **Korean survival & disaster movies**—nothing beats that edge-of-your-seat thrill with a cozy blanket. 🍿
+- Binge-watcher of **Korean survival & disaster movies** nothing beats that edge-of-your-seat thrill with a cozy blanket. 🍿

 ## Let's Connect :handshake: